Quranaloneislam.net

 - Salamun ‘alayya (سلم على) = May peace be upon me.

-- Salamun ‘alayhi (سلم عليه) = May peace be upon him.
+– Salamun ‘alayhu (سلم عليه) = May peace be upon him.

 - Salamun ‘alayhim (سلم عليهم) = May peace be upon them (masculine, three or more people).

-- Salamun ‘alayhunna (سلم عليهن) = May peace be upon them (feminine, three or more females).
+– Salamun ‘alayhinna (سلم عليهن) = May peace be upon them (feminine, three or more females).

-Some people try to evade the reality that their greeting is corrupted and claim that they say “AsSalamun ‘alaykum!” (or “Salamun ‘alaykum!”) even to one person because they greet the angels in charge of the person as well.
-First of all, it is not even true that they think about greeting the angels at the time they salute one person (they may claim it, but it is a complete lie).
-The example of how they finish their salât (when they pray by themselves) proves them wrong: Traditional Muslims turn their heads to the right and to the left and say every time: “Assalamu ‘alaykum…”, even when they pray by themselves; two angels are in charge of every human being according to the Quran, so if they salute each one of them at the end of the prayer it should be “Salam” or “Salamun ‘alayka” every time they turn their head to salute one angel.
-Again, this proves that their greeting is corrupted Arabic.
-The next section just seals the issue:
+Some people try to evade the reality that their greeting is corrupted and typically claim that they say “Assalamu ‘alaykum!” (or “Salamun ‘alaykum!”) even to one person because they greet the angels surrounding the person as well.
+First of all it is not even true that they intentionally think about greeting the angels at the time they salute one person (they may claim it, but it is a lie).
+The example of how they finish their salât (when they pray by themselves) proves them wrong: Traditional Muslims turn their heads to the right and to the left and say every time: “Assalamu ‘alaykum…”, even when they pray by themselves; two angels are in charge of every human being according to the Quran, seated on the right and on the left (50:16-18), so, if they salute each one of them at the end of the prayer it should be “salam” or “Salamun ‘alayka” every time they turn their head to salute one angel.
+Again, this proves that their greeting is corrupted.
+The following confirms this issue:

-The Quran is not like corrupted Muslims, it makes the distinction to whom we are speaking to:
+Unlike in traditional Sunni Islam, the Quran makes the distinction regarding whom we are speaking to:

 Abraham to his father: